 Once done, we’ll be able to filter for the transaction types on each wallet.

 Fix the date

 Luno trading statements give very detailed timestamps, which is handy if you’re an active trader, but can make for tricky filtering if you’re using a big time range.
-Since I do monthly (or quarterly) accounting, I simply change the format to show the month.
+Since I do quarterly (or annual) accounting, I simply change the format to show the month.
 Note that this still retains the detailed timestamp when you click on the date, it just displays it in a bit more accountant-friendly format.

 - Select all of the fields in the Timestamp column (column C)

 - Format > Number > More formats > More date and time formats